BWP Setup / BWP Switching

 Log Analysis

-You can check on how BWP changes in low layer.
-Which BWP is in action can be confirmed by checking the bwp field in DCI 1_1 and DCI 0_1.
+You can verify the actual BWP switching in lower layer logs.
+The active BWP can be identified by checking the bwp field carried in DCI 1_1 and DCI 0_1.

-An easier way to finding such a switching point is to check the high level description in Message column in the log.
-You can search the keywords 'switching to BWP index'.
+A simpler way to identify the BWP switching point is to check the high level message description in the Message column of the log.
+Instead of analyzing individual DCI fields, you can directly look for messages that indicate the BWP change event.

 Test 2 : BWP Switching with Rrc Trigger